-A growing body of literature documents the need for effective educational and policy interventions to prevent sexual assault of women.
-Healthy Campus 2010, a framework for higher education to implement the health goals of the nation, devotes six objectives to sexual violence that highlight the importance of effective strategies to prevent sexual victimization on college campuses.
+al violence that highlight the importance of effective strategies to prevent sexual victimization on college campuses.
 Further, researchers and activists both inside and outside the health community are beginning to conceptualize violence against women as a social justice issue insofar as sexism perpetuates the inequalities that allow violence against women to take place.
-While this article focuses in particular on what men can do to prevent violence against women, an extensive literature has called attention to the fact that some men may be victims of sexual assault as well.
+Although our focus in this article is particularly on what men can do to prevent violence against women, an extensive literature has called attention to the fact that some men may be victims of sexual assault as well.
+14

-The field of sexual assault prevention is shifting attention to include practices that address the role of men based on research demonstrating the significant influence men have on each other's behavior.
-1,6-7 For example, Berkowitz suggested that rape prevention programs focusing on all-male peer groups could assist men to understand the commonalities of the male socialization experience and encourage them to challenge other men who express support for "rape myths."
-The Mentors in Violence Prevention Program (developed by Katz) encourages male students to redefine American constructions of manhood and use their status to expose and reframe the prevailing male norms that equate male strength with power over women.
-More recently, Hong developed Men Against Violence, a peer education and advocacy program that encourages and supports male college students to challenge cultural myths and stereotypes linking masculinity with violence.
-Finally, the curricular and theatrical approaches developed by Kilmartin educate college men about the social and gender context of sexual assault.
-These prevention programs, and others examined in recent reviews, 1,11-14 document a growing trend towards sexual assault prevention strategies directed specifically at men.
+The field of sexual assault prevention is shifting attention to include practices that address the role of men based on research demonstrating the significant influence men have on each other's behavior, 1,3,15 For example, Berkowitz 15 suggested that rape-prevention programs focusing on allmale peer groups could assist men to understand the commonalities of the male socialization experience and encourage them to challenge other men who express support for "rape myths."
+The Mentors in Violence Prevention Program (developed by Katz16) encourages male students to redefine American constructions of manhood and use their status to expose and reframe the prevailing male norms that equate male strength with power over women.
+More recently, Hong4 developed Men Against Violence, a peer education and advocacy program that encourages and supports male college students to challenge cultural myths and stereotypes that link masculinity with violence.
+Finally, the curricular and theatrical approaches developed by Kilmartin5 educate college men about the social and gender context of sexual assault.
+These prevention programs, and others examined in recent reviews, 1,8-10,17 document a growing trend toward sexual-assault-prevention strategies directed specifically at men.
 Taken as a whole, these programs redefine sexual assault as not just a "women's issue" but as a concern shared by men and women alike.
 These programs teach men to begin the process of being women's "social justice allies" in ending violence against women.

-An ally can be defined as a person who is a "member of the 'dominant' group or 'majority' group who works to end oppression in his or her personal and professional life through support of, and as an advocate with and for, the oppressed population."
+An ally can be defined as a person who is a "member of the 'dominant' group or 'majority' group who works to end oppression in his or her personal and professional life through support of, and as an advocate with and for, the oppressed population."^{18(p145)}

-This definition suggests that it is possible to view men as potential allies in ending violence against women by changing their personal behavior and/or intervening to confront the problematic behavior of other men.
+This definition suggests that it is possible to regard men as potential allies in ending violence against women by changing their personal behavior and/or intervening to confront the problematic behavior of other men.

 To date, interventions targeting men have consisted largely of educational workshops aimed at increasing men's capacity to develop skills and engage in behaviors that are likely to reduce the incidence of sexual assault.
-These interventions may challenge male socialization practices, teach men to have empathy for victims, emphasize consent in intimate relationships, and help men to be better allies to women.
-Although some of these interventions have resulted in increased empathy for victims, greater understanding of consent, and decreased belief in rape myths, the impact of this type of workshop intervention format is limited by definition to those men who participate.
+These interventions may challenge male socialization practices, teach men to have empathy for victims, emphasize consent in intimate relationships, and help men to be better allies of women.
+Although some of these interventions have resulted in increased empathy for victims, greater understanding of consent, and decreased belief in rape myths, 2,8 the impact of this type of workshop intervention format is limited by definition to those men who participate.